Tommy Edman Player Props: Cardinals vs. Cubs

 Tommy Edman At The Plate

-- Edman is batting .248 with four doubles, a triple, five home runs and 12 walks.
+- Edman has four doubles, a triple, five home runs and 12 walks while hitting .239.

-- In eight games this season (24.2%), Edman has picked up an RBI, including two games with multiple runs batted in.
+- Edman has driven in a run in eight games this year (23.5%), including two games with multiple runs batted in.

-- In 12 of 33 games this season, he has scored, and four of those games included multiple runs.
+- He has scored a run in 12 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.